rbjones/Xi/README.md

 It is not yet defined and there is a high risk that (like most supposedly strong illative combinatory logics) it will prove inconsistent.
 In the short term it will benefit only from an informal rationale.

-The remainder of the README will enumerate with the briefest of explanations the key features of the system proposed.

-1. It will support the abstract logic &XiL;, which has no definite concrete syntax.
-Other languages and logics as concrete presentations of &Xi;L expressions.

-2. The logic will be a Hilbert style deductive system.

-3. The implementqtion paradigm will be derived from the LCF paradigm.

-4. The implementation language will be python, but an executable subset of &Xi; will be used for tactical programming.

-5. Theorem proving will be *distributed*.